AlibabaResearch/AdvancedLiterateMachinery/DocumentUnderstanding/LORE-TSR/README.md

 ### Test
 Taking the PubTabNet as an example:
 1. Find the path to `model_best.pth` checkpoint file (usually in `./exp/*/` folder)
-2. Run demo on the test dataset
+2. Run demo on the test dataset:
 ```
 cd src
 bash scripts/demo/demo_ptn.sh